ChengziHuang/geneticAlgorithm/README.md

-# A genetic algorihtm to solve the Travelling Salesman Problem
+# A genetic algorithm to solve the Travelling Salesman Problem

 ## idea